Now let’s cover what happens away from your website: off-page SEO for eCommerce.

 When something is shared widely on social media, more websites share it and more people visit it.
 That means more traffic and more backlinks, both crucial ranking signals.

-And D2C companies need all the tools in the shed to stay competitive.
+And D2C brands need all the tools in the shed to stay competitive.
 That’s why your eCommerce SEO strategy shouldn’t ignore social media.
-And that’s why you should make sure the eCommerce platform you choose makes it easy for you to share your business, products, and promotions on social media.
+And that’s why you should make sure the eCommerce platform or online marketplace you choose makes it easy for you to share your business, products, and promotions on social media.

 There are two ways to go about it: organic discovery and paid marketing.